operator-framework/olm-docs/content/en/docs/Tasks/update-operator-to-next-version.md

+---
+title: "Update operator to next version"
+date: 2021-03-09
+weight: 2
+description: >
-# Given an operator at version n, what should I do to create a version n+1?
+   Given an operator at version n, what should I do to create a version n+1.
+---

 ## Introduction